elivz/FrontendStarterKit/README.md

       - fonts     # Any webfont files here will be copied verbatim to the dist folder
       - images    # Unoptimized image files, as exported from Photoshop, etc.
       - js        # All custom scripts for the theme
-        - header  # Scripts that should be included in the header of the document
-        - ie8     # Scripts that are only needed for IE8 compatibility
-        - main    # Everything in here will be compiled into the main script and included at the bottom of the document
-          - libs    # JS files that should be included first, as other scripts depend on them
+        - jspm_modules # 3rd-party script libraries
       - plugins   # Custom-written plugins to perform specific tasks
+      - main.js   # Entry-point for the site's JS -
+                  # you should import everything else from here
       - sass      # SCSS source files
                   # Autoprefixer will add browser support as appropriate
       - sprites   # SVG image files that will be collected into a single sprite file